 Take a little time every single day to focus on GROWTH, both personal growth and professional growth.

-5. RESEARCH NEW AFFILIATE PROGRAMS TO JOIN
+6. RESEARCH NEW AFFILIATE PROGRAMS TO JOIN

-We talked about riding this wave and focusing on what we can control, right?
 Eventually, the wave comes to an end, and we need to have a solid foundation and a clear focus so that we can keep moving forward.

-So, even if blog traffic drops during this turbulent season, we still need to look ahead and think about how we can better serve our audience tomorrow … and the next day and the next day.
+So, even if blog traffic drops during a turbulent season, we still need to look ahead and think about how we can better serve our audience tomorrow … and the next day and the next day.

 One of the best ways to make money blogging is through affiliate marketing.
 And I highly recommend taking a little time to research potential affiliate programs that you can join and promote.
-You can find hundreds of free affiliate programs in this series on my blog.

 Even if you aren’t actively promoting affiliate products right now, you can still join new programs and start brainstorming or creating content around those programs!